yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 3. `protocol`: (required) protocol supported by the associated object store.
 This field validates that the `BucketRequest`'s desired protocol is supported.
 > Note: if an object store supports more than one protocol then the admin should create a `BucketClass` per protocol.
 4. `anonymousAccessMode`: (optional) ACL specifying *uncredentialed* access to the Bucket.
 This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
-5. `additionalPermittedNamespaces`: (optional) a list of namespaces *in addition to the originating namespace* that will be allowed access to the `Bucket`.
 6. `releasePolicy`: defines bucket retention for greenfield `BucketRequest` deletes. **
    - _Retain_: (default) the `Bucket` and its data are preserved.
 The `Bucket` can potentially be reused.
    - _Delete_: the bucket and its contents are destroyed.